jforget/raku-Hamilton2/doc/Hamilton.en.md

 not  update  the macro-paths.
 Then  the  programme attempts  to  link regional Hamiltonian paths from region `NOR` with either the `78 → 27` border or the `95  → 27` border.
-No links are  found, so the programme updates all macro-paths containing `%IDF → NOR%`.
+No links are  found, so the programme updates all macro-paths containing `'%IDF → NOR%'`.

 Variant,  with  only one  `select`  but  two `update`.
 The  programme attempts to  link regional  Hamiltonian paths  from region  `NOR` with either the  `78 → 27`  border or  the `95 →  27` border.
-No  links are found, so  the programme  updates all  macro-paths containing  `%IDF → NOR%` as well as all macro-paths containing `%NOR → IDF%`.
+No  links are found, so  the programme updates  all macro-paths containing  `'%IDF → NOR%'` as well as all macro-paths containing `'%NOR → IDF%'`.

 Actually,  there  will be  four  `update`  statements.
-Any  macro-path containing  `%IDF →  NOR%` and  already flagged  as fruitless  will be updated  by contatenating  `,  IDF →  NOR` to  the  existing value  of `fruitless_reason`.
-Any macro-path containing  `%IDF → NOR%` and still flagged as not fruitless will be updated by filling `fruitless_reason` with `IDF → NOR` and `fruitless` with 1.
+Any  macro-path containing `'%IDF  → NOR%'` and  already flagged as fruitless  will be updated by  contatenating `',  IDF →  NOR'` to  the existing  value of `fruitless_reason`.
+Any macro-path  containing  `'%IDF  → NOR%'`  and still  flagged   as  not   fruitless  will   be  updated   by  filling `fruitless_reason` with  `'IDF →  NOR'` and  `fruitless` with  1.
 Same thing with `NOR → IDF`.

 Full Path Generation
 --------------------